-As a voice teacher, I have trained thousands of singers (including celebrities and leading voice teachers). if you are a beginner singer, you are in the right place.
-I am the author of the best-selling book Beginning Singing.
+As a voice teacher, I have trained thousands of singers (including celebrities and leading voice teachers).
+If you are a beginner singer, you are in the right place.
+I am John Henny, the author of the best-selling book Beginning Singing.

 The following is my basic approach for beginners and professional singers.
 Read on to get my top ten tips to find your best singing voice.

 In here, you’ll learn: